mlc-mlapis/docs/src/documentation/services/databases/mariadb.md

 ![Adminer](./images/Adminer-Login.png "Adminer Login")

-You can also use the Zerops [import functionality](/documentation/export-import/project-service-export-import.html) to quickly add a service with Adminer to your project, which can be safely accessed using [Zerops VPN](/documentation/cli/vpn.html) built into the [zcli](/documentation/cli/installation.html) through URL `http://<hostname>:<port>` (here, it means: `http://adminer`).
-Use the Zerops [recipe-adminer](https://github.com/zeropsio/recipe-adminer) and the import syntax:
+You can also use the Zerops [import functionality](/documentation/export-import/project-service-export-import.html) to quickly add a service with **Adminer** to your project.
+Use the Zerops [recipe-adminer](https://github.com/zeropsio/recipe-adminer) import.

 ```yaml
 services: